GuilhermeWah/MiniMill-Video-ColorCoding/docs/technical_primer.md

 *   **The Solution:** We do not detect beads while the video plays.
 We detect them **once** (offline), save them to a file, and then just "draw" them during playback.

 ## 2. Computer Vision Concepts (The "How")
-We use classic Computer Vision (OpenCV), not Deep Learning (AI), because it is faster to tune for our specific geometry and requires no training data.
+We use classic Computer Vision (OpenCV), not deep learning, because it is faster to tune for our specific geometry and requires no training data.
 Here are the key algorithms we use:

 ### A. Bilateral Filter (Preprocessing)
 *   **What is it?** A smart blur.
 Unlike a standard blur that makes everything fuzzy, a Bilateral Filter smooths out "flat" areas but **stops** when it hits a sharp edge.